 As far as I’m concerned, bento boxes are a lunch-packing game changer.
-They are easy for kids to use, have compartments that make it easy to build a balanced meal, and reduce the waste of wrapping each item in foil or plastic wrap.
+They are easy for kids to use, have compartments that make building a balanced meal a breeze, and reduce the waste of wrapping each item in foil or plastic wrap.
 Some of my favorite bento boxes include:

 - EasyLunchboxes are the bento boxes I use most often.
-I have had my set for at least 5 years now and they are still going strong!
+I have had my set for at least 6 years now and they are still going strong!
 They offer a generous amount of space, are easy to open and close, and are dishwasher safe.
 And they are super affordable!
-The one draw back is that they are not leak-proof, but EasyLunchboxes also offers smaller leakproof containers that are perfect for dips and dressings and can fit within the bento box compartments or go outside in the larger lunchbox.
+The one draw back is that they are not leak-proof, so fruit salads or other liquidy dishes are better served in a different bento box.

-- Sistema lunch cubes were the first bento boxes I bought when my now 12-year-old started preschool at age 2 and we still love them!
+- Sistema lunch cubes were the first bento boxes I bought when my now 15-year-old started preschool at age 2 and we still love them!
 They are very easy to open and close (making them perfect for younger kiddos), have generous compartments for bigger eaters, and even come with leak-proof yogurt/dip containers.

 Reusable Snack and Sandwich Bags

 Each time I use a plastic sandwich baggie a little part of me dies.
 It just feels so wasteful and unnecessary.
 Over the years, though, I have tried a lot of different reusable bags and have found that many of the fabric versions out there stain and fray easily, except for my favorite brand Lunchskins.

-I have been using my Lunchskins bags for over three years now and I have decided that they are indestructible!
+I have been using my Lunchskins bags for over six years now and I have decided that they are indestructible!
 They’re dishwasher safe, the fabric is thick and sturdy.
 I also love that their prints are cute enough for kids but neutral enough for grownups to bring to work as well (my husband uses them daily).